billkenney/revert_qidi_software/readme.md

 # revert qidi software
 this script is for the max3/plus3/smart3. it will revert your klipper and moonraker to working versions from qidi's repository, and it will install the latest working version of fluidd

-using a terminal client such as putty for windows, Terminal on macos or linux, or an app like shelly or terminus on your phone, ssh into your printer: `ssh mks@printer.ip.address` replacing 'printer.ip.address' with your printers ip address. enter 'makerbase' any time you are prompted for a password (unless you changed it)
+using a terminal client such as putty for windows, Terminal on macos or linux, or an app like shelly or terminus on your phone, ssh into your printer: `ssh mks@printer.ip.address` replacing 'printer.ip.address' with your printers ip address. the username is 'mks' and the password is 'makerbase' any time you are prompted for a password (unless you changed it)

 if you get an ssl error when trying to download the script, find your time zone here: https://en.m.wikipedia.org/wiki/List_of_tz_database_time_zones (it should be in the format America/Chicago), then run `sudo timedatectl set-timezone [your_timezone] ; sudo timedatectl set-ntp 1` replacing [your_timezone] with your actual timezone. you will need to fix the date/time if you have to reinstall klipper and/or moonraker